tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - Only defines a singular edge of a space
 - Height makes a difference
 	1. Short => Defines an edge
-	2. Medium => Separation of spaces
+	2. Medium => Creation of enclosure
-	3.
+	3. High => Creation of Separation
+	4. Very High => Complete separation of spaces
+-

 #### L-Shaped Vertical Planes